lingzhang-lyon/fluent-plugin-cloudwatch-transform/README.md

     $ fluent-gem install fluent-plugin-cloudwatch-transform

-//for build the gem locally:
+for build the gem locally:

     just download or clone this repository